 Misty Luminais, Ph.D.

 Allison George assists the Social Justice Institute with its programs, events, and projects.
 She has worked with the Institute's student/youth leadership conference, PowerUp!, and the Voicing Action Project.
-She is a double-major at CWRU in Sociology and viola performance at the Cleveland Institute of Music.
+She has a BA in sociology from CWRU and a BM in viola performance from the Cleveland Institute of Music.

 Oluwakayode (Kayode) Omoyosi

 Kayode Omoyosi is the Social Justice Institute's Web Designer.
 He assists the SJI through the generation, revision, and timely updating of content on the website.
-He graduated from Case Western Reserve University (CWRU) with a B.S. in Biomedical Engineering and is a student in CWRU's Master's of Engineering and Management (MEM) 2013-2014 class.
+He graduated from Case Western Reserve University (CWRU) with a B.S. in Biomedical Engineering and a Master's in Engineering and Management (MEM).
 He is interested in working with the Social Justice Institute because it helps him find answers to the causes of class disparity, racial inequality, and gender-based issues.